easterncoder/wp-php52-vagrant/README.md

 # WordPress Vagrant Boxes using PHP 5.2

-This Vagrant configuration is based off the tierra/wordpress-php52 box
+This Vagrant configuration is based off [wp-vagrant](https://github.com/tierra/wp-vagrant).
+I suggest that you check them out if you need to setup WordPress with different versions of PHP.

 ## Configurations Provided